 The resurrection of Jesus is the single most glorious event in the entire history of mankind, for thus Jesus entered into the realm of man’s death and destroyed death, so that He might “deliver all those who through fear of death were subject to lifelong bondage.”
 (Hebrews 2:15)

-Christ’s resurrection is as serene as it is startling; as gentle as it is omnipotent.
+Christ’s resurrection is as serene as it is astounding; as gentle as it is omnipotent.
 The soldiers around His tomb seem blinded by the light of His resurrection, and lay on the ground apparently unconscious.

-Against all fears, contrary to all expectations, Jesus is Risen from the dead, forever alive, and from henceforth the manifestations of His victory are only just beginning to shine.
+Against all fears, against all expectations, Jesus is Risen from the dead, forever alive, and from henceforth the manifestations of His victory are only just beginning to shine.

-The light of the Lord’s resurrection is not only for a day, but is bright with an everlasting brightness.
+The light of the Lord’s resurrection is not just for one day, but rather is bright with an everlasting brightness.
 His resurrection shines forever in the hearts and minds of His believers to dispel all darkness, all fear, and to overcome all debility.

-From now on, there is no preventing the power of His light from shining, first of all through faith in the hearts of believers, and then increasingly throughout human history, until the day when He perfects His everlasting Kingdom on earth–until the day when God becomes all in all:
+From now on, there is no preventing the power of His light from shining, first of all in the hearts of His followers, and then increasingly throughout human history, until the day when He perfects His everlasting Kingdom on earth–until the day when God becomes all in all:

 “When all things are subjected to him, then the Son [of God] himself will also be subjected to him who put all things in subjection under him, that God may be all in all.”
 (1 Corinthians 15:28)